22 JulAn Understated Crisis

-According to Emerson, the problem has reached a crisis point.
+According to Emerson, the tech talent shortage has reached a crisis point.
 Emerson found that while students are twice as likely to study in the STEM field, the demand for STEM grads exceeds the number of students studying, “In manufacturing alone, the National Association of Manufacturing and Deloitte predict the U.S. will need to fill about 3.5 million jobs by 2025; yet as many as 2 million of those jobs may go unfilled, due to difficulty finding people with the skills in demand.”

 So how do we stop the proverbial bleeding?
 Enter Provalus.
 Here at Optomi Professional Services, we created our Provalus brand to tackle the tech talent shortage.
 We’re training, hiring and developing ambitious individuals who are interested in a career in tech.
-Our training program has elevated high-aptitude individuals from jobs at retail stores and gas stations to careers as software developers, quality assurance testers, data security experts, system engineers and more.
+Our IT training services have elevated high-aptitude individuals from jobs at retail stores and gas stations to careers as software developers, quality assurance testers, data security experts, system engineers and more.
 Not only are we creating a much needed workforce, but for the families of these modern technology workers, we are creating a means for them to thrive.
 We are reclaiming the American Dream… one rural American town at a time.